oayres/react-ssr/README.md

 ## Fetching data

-There's one important rule: If you want to make a data call, and you'd like it to be server side rendered correctly, you'll need to use a special method for this.
-It's a static method that sits in your React component called `fetchData`. `react-ssr` will execute this before it begins rendering your app on the server and inject the result of it into the components props.
+There's one important rule: If you want to make a data call, and you'd like it to be server side rendered correctly, you'll need a static `fetchData` method. `react-ssr` will execute this before it begins rendering your app on the server and inject the result of it into the components props.

-Here's an example:
+Here's an example (note to use inline static syntax, you need another babel plugin, you can just do `Navigation.fetchData` otherwise):
 ```js
 const pageContent = () => new Promise((resolve, reject) => {
   fetch('/api')